ProjectsGm2/Gm2-Wordpress-Suite/README.md

 * Inline critical CSS and preload full stylesheets.
 * Defer or async scripts with an enable toggle plus handle and domain allow/deny lists.
 * Serve modern and legacy JavaScript bundles using `<script type="module" crossorigin="anonymous">` and `<script nomodule crossorigin="anonymous">`.
 Differential serving is enabled by default (`ae_seo_ro_enable_diff_serving`), and module scripts remain blocking even when JS deferral is active.
-* Combine and minify local CSS and JS assets.
+* Combine and minify local CSS and JS assets with per-type toggles, size caps and exclusion lists.

 ### Critical CSS